cloudfoundry/service-fabrik-broker/interoperator/docs/architecture/cluster-landscape.md

 ##### Pros

-* Service instancares are running in a dedicated Kubernetes cluster.
+* Service instances are running in a dedicated Kubernetes cluster.
 This reduces the isolation concerns from the security and performance perspective.
 * The number of service instances per landscape as well as the scale of the individual service instances is not limited by the architecture and the landscape.
 * The Kubernetes cluster is dedicated for the individual service and its instances.
   * Moderate operational overhead.